blinkmobile/brn/README.md

 #### BRN#test(input)

-- @param {String|BRN} input a BRN to see if it matches the current BRN's wildcard
+- @param {String|BRN} input a BRN to see if it matches this BRN's wildcard
 - @returns {Boolean}

 ```javascript